usc-isi-i2/kgtk/docs/transform/join.md

 !!! note
-    [`kgtk ifexists`](https:../ifexists) provides an experimental join mode that works with presorted input files.
-In the future, `kgtk join` may be offer support for presorted input files.
+    [`kgtk ifexists`](https:../ifexists) provides an experimental join mode that works with presorted input files and uses much less memory.
+In the future, `kgtk join` may offer support for presorted input files.